-Highlights from the sale included the auction catalog's cover lot, a mid-century stoneware and metal bronze 'Bead Bird' figure by Finnish artist, Birger Kaipiainen (est. $20,000-30,000, sold for $55,000).
+Highlights from the sale included the auction catalogue's cover lot, a mid-century stoneware and metal bronze 'Bead Bird' figure by Finnish artist, Birger Kaipiainen (est. $20,000-30,000, sold for $55,000).
 The bird was acquired by the consignor in 1960 at the Arabia store in Helsinki, Finland.
 After the purchase, the offered lot was submitted to the Milan Triennale where it was one of a group of 'Bead Birds,' which were shown in the Finnish installation and ultimately won the Grand Prix of that year.
 A version of the bird in the offered lot was put on a Finnish stamp, a testament to Kaipiainen's popularity in the region.

 Often called the "prince of ceramics," Kaipiainen's works often include distinctive motifs such as birds, flowers, and fruit.
 In 1954 he left Arabia for a brief stint in Sweden at the firm of Rörstrand.
 In 1958 Kaipiainen returned to Arabia and this is when he began work on his famous beaded birds.
 These rare birds were crafted out of thousands of handmade beads created by Kaipiainen's assistant, Terho Reijonen.